 Image Aspect Ratio

 Aspect ratio is critical; it is the relationship between the width and height of the image expressed as a scale.
 Digital cameras shoot images that are typically 4:3 aspect ratio.
-Widescreen TV uses 16:9 aspect ratio.
+The widescreen TV uses a 16:9 aspect ratio.

 I'm going to tell you something that will make your life a whole lot more comfortable as an eCommerce entrepreneur.
 Come closer; I want to whisper in your ear...